 While four out of five CMOs expect to increase their spending on marketing analytics and attribution over the next year, three out of four have have little to no confidence they’re investing in the right technologies to achieve their marketing goals, according to a recent survey of chief marketing officers done by Nielsen.
 Startling.

 What can marketers do to achieve their goals and achieve the ROI they are looking for?
 It all comes down to collecting and activating unique sets of data.
-In this piece, we’ll explore the trend of going direct-to-consumer; the challenges of getting ROI from that data and the way brands are using social as a tool to convert users into loyal customers.
+Let’s explore the trend of going direct-to-consumer; the challenges of getting ROI from that data and the way brands are using social as a tool to convert users into loyal customers.

 The direct-to-consumer trend

-It’s pretty well established by now that the best way for brands to connect with consumers, and foster a real relationship with them, is to go direct.
+It’s pretty well established by now that the best way for brands to connect is to go direct-to-consumer.
 This means creating their own branded content that will attract people to their app or website, allowing the brand to truly own the relationship and, most importantly, to build out their own first-party data.
-This is data they’re getting right from the source, not data that’s collected by someone else.

-“If you look at a lot of large enterprise brands we deal with, particularly in the restaurant and in the retail space, they’re looking for ways to create a unique one-to-one connection with their consumers,” said Patrick Reynolds, CMO of SessionM, noting that it’s primarily through apps, but can be done “through a myriad of touch points.”
+“If you look at a lot of large enterprise brands we deal with, particularly in the restaurant and in the retail space, they’re looking for ways to create a unique one-to-one connection with their consumers,” said Patrick Reynolds, CMO of SessionM.
+He notes that it’s primarily through apps, but can be done “through a myriad of touch points.”